Modeling collective behaviors: A moment-based approach: Introduction

-where $\phi_k$ are selected kernel functions.
+where $\phi_k$ are some kernel functions.
 With suitably selected kernel functions the moments convey the overall information of the distribution, which can be used to reconstruct nominal estimates and describe macroscopic properties of the distribution.
 Moreover, the dynamics of the moments can be closely approximated by an ODE, which is obtained using the dynamics of the agents.
-For computing the moment dynamics we utilize a lifting technique inspired by the Koopman operator framework \cite{mauroy2016global, rowley2017model}.
+For computing the moment dynamics we utilize a lifting technique inspired by the Koopman operator framework \cite{budivsic2012applied}, \cite{ mauroy2016global, rowley2017model}.
 Thereby, instead of directly addressing the nonlinear systems the problem is lifted into an infinite dimensional structured problem (cf. \cite{benamou2000computational, rowley2017model}) which naturally admits approximations by finite dimensional linear or quadratic systems.

-This moment based system representation gives rise to a model reduction technique for systems containing a large number of identical nonlinear subsystems and the reduced order model is obtained by solving a convex optimization problems.
+This moment based system representation gives rise to a model reduction technique for systems containing a large number of identical nonlinear subsystems and the reduced order model is obtained by solving a convex optimization problem.
 Further, we derive error bounds on the resulting moment trajectories that are expressed in parameters that can be tuned in the optimization problems.
 The theory is applicable for a wide range of applications, such as multi-agent systems with interactions as well as with leaders and/or control input, and the use of this framework can considerably reduce the computational burden for analyzing such systems.
-We therefore propose to develop and use this theory for the multi-agent applications such as crowd dynamics, opinion dynamics and other macroscopic problems.
+In particular, compared to the mean-field method, the proposed method decouples the dependence of space and time, which we will get back to in connection to the numerical examples in Section~\ref{sec:example}.
+We therefore propose to develop and use this theory for multi-agent applications such as crowd dynamics, opinion dynamics and other macroscopic problems.